 You'll add them in the workspace tree under Injector Families > Public Cloud > Virtual Machine Images.

-You need to have the appropriate VM image or images created already on your cloud provider before completing this step in Studio.
-The specific steps to follow to create your VM image will vary depending on your cloud provider; however, the basic procedure should follow this general outline:
+Before you can attach a VM image, you need to create and configure the appropriate VM image or images on your cloud provider.
+The specific steps to achieve this will vary depending on your cloud provider but the basic procedure is outlined below:

 - Create a VM instance (or select an existing VM) on your cloud provider.

 - Download the injector installer

 .msifrom the Eggplant website and copy it onto the VM.

 .msion the VM.